10 Generalized linear models

 \[ logit(y) = a_0 +a_1*x \]

-And with the inverse link:
+And the inverse link:

 \[ y = \frac{1}{1+e^{-(a_0 + a_1) }} \]